APonce911/jekyll-mywebsite/_posts/2019-01-09-Javascript30-03-CSS-Variables.md

       const suffix = this.dataset.sizing || '';
     </code></pre>

-1. Number of handlers on event listeners.
+1. The number of handlers on event listeners.

     Wes used two event handlers(change e mousemove) and iterated over the object ‘inputs’: